oracle/learning-library/oci-library/oci-hol/file-storage-service/file-storage-service.md

 	![](./../file-storage-service/images/QuickStart_S2P4.5.PNG " ")

     Under **Configure networking**:
-     - **Virtual Cloud Network Compartment**: Select your compartment in whih you created your VCN
+     - **Virtual Cloud Network Compartment**: Select your compartment in which you created your VCN
      - **Select a Virtual Cloud Network**: Choose the VCN you created in Step 1
-     - **Subnet Compartment:** Choose the compartment in whih you created your VCN
+     - **Subnet Compartment:** Choose the compartment in which you created your VCN
      - **Subnet:** Choose the Public Subnet (Public Subnet-Name\_of\_VCN) under **Public Subnets**
      - **Use Network Security Groups to Control Traffic** : Leave un-checked
      - **Assign a public IP address**: Check this option